 I’ll be honest, Gdansk surprised me.
 There have always been other European cities higher on my bucket list that seemed to tick off the sights For water – Amsterdam, for historic relevance – Prague, for proximity to beaches – Barcelona.
 But Gdansk has all this and more!
 I’m so glad Mr AWTYKs job gave us the opportunity to visit.
-This guide to Gdansk will teach you everything you need to know about this beautiful city.
+This guide to Gdansk will teach you everything you need to know about this beautiful city are give you some great ideas for things to do with kids in Gdansk.

 This guide to Gdansk may contain affiliate links.
 This means if you purchase from some of the links on this page, I may receive a small commission.
 At no extra cost to you